zpz/zpz.github.io/_posts/2021-04-28-python-docker-stack-2.md

 $ tree .
 .
 ├── build-docker
-├── docker
-│   └── Dockerfile
+├── Dockerfile
 ├── README.md
-├── setup.cfg
 ├── setup.py
 ├── src
 │   └── example
 │       ├── dummy.py
 │       ├── __init__.py
 │       └── py.typed
+│       └── _version.py
 └── tests
     └── test_dummy.py

 4 directories, 9 files
 ```

 The repo (hence the parent directory) is named `docker-project-template-py`.
 This repo defines a Python package named `example`.
-The package source is located in `src/example`.
-Test code is in `tests/`.
-Dockerfile is in `docker/`.
-The other few files on the top level of the repo directory are concerned about Docker image building (`build-docker`), package installation (`setup.cfg`, `setup.py`), and other info (`README.md`).
+The package source is located in `src/example`, whereas test code is in `tests/`.
+The other few files on the top level of the repo directory are concerned about Docker (`Dockerfile`, `build-docker`), package metadata and installation (`setup.py`), and other info (`README.md`).
 In a substantial project, there may be other top-level directories and files such as `bin/`, `doc/`, `LICENSE`, and so on.
 Nevertheless, the main topics are

 - Package source code
 - Tests